tanyas-codes/tanyas-codes/README.md

 ## About Me ℹ️

-- 🎓 Education: computer science student at BMS college of Engineering,Bengaluru
+- 🎓 Education: information science student at BMS college of Engineering,Bengaluru

 ## Get in Touch 📫